In business, everything is connected.

-Let’s define endpoint security, review the importance of endpoint protection, and learn why a managed cybersecurity approach is essential to protecting data and thwarting attacks in today’s ever-evolving threat landscape.
+In this article, we’ll define endpoint security, review the importance of endpoint protection platforms and endpoint detection and response (EDR), and explain why a managed cybersecurity approach is essential for protecting your data, supporting regulatory compliance, and securing your business.

 What Is Endpoint Security?